daztakiff/Idle-Clicker-Game/README.md

 # CookbookClicker
-Idle clicker game for a friend
+CookBook Clicker (Idle clicker game for a friend)

 JQuery endeavor, css fun and messing with localstorage